Dr Heather Buchan

 Dr Buchan has a longstanding interest in ways to increase the effectiveness and appropriateness of health care, including methods to improve communication between patients and clinicians, and in the implementation of change in health care settings.

 She is now a Senior Medical Advisor at the Commission and undertakes work across a number of programs, primarily with the healthcare variation team or related to embedding safety and quality in health practitioner education.
+She is also Conjoint Associate Professor, School of Medicine and Public Health, University of Newcastle.

 Professor Anne Duggan